thomas-crane/famebot/README.md

 ## How to use
 This is a plugin for KRelay.
 Make sure you have the latest version of KRelay installed and an swf client which can connect to the proxy server.

+### There are 2 options available to get this plugin.
+#### Option 1 (easiest)
+1. Go to the 'Release' folder of this repo.

+2. Download FameBot.dll

+3. Place it in the Plugins folder of your KRelay.

+4. Start using the FameBot.

+#### Option 2
 1. Clone this repo to a folder somewhere on your computer.

 2. Open FameBot.sln using Visual Studio 2015.